 You can use the GDK LocaleMapper class to retrieve the most commonly used e-mail character set.
 Call LocaleMapper.getIANACharSetFromLocale, passing in the locale object.
 The return value is an array of character set names.
 The first character set returned is the most commonly used e-mail character set.

-The following is an example of sending an e-mail message containing Simplified Chinese data in the GBK character set encoding:
+The following example illustrates sending an e-mail message containing Simplified Chinese data in the GBK character set encoding.